hdr-rizvi/test-github/README.md

 > (ii).
 In step 2(i), i update readme file in baranch-1 without updating main baranch, by (a) commiting  (b) pusing.
 It WORKED.
 In this step I am again commiting the baranch-1 and by commiting it and pusing it.
 BUT THIS TIME USING VS CODE

 > (iii).
 Step(ii) worked well I commited and pushes from the VS CODE, it worked best.
 Now repeating again through git desktop.
-Also note just commiting doesnot update web-version unlest pushes
+Also note just commiting doesnot update web-version unless pushes